 5. Bilberry, i.e., Huckleberry Tea

 Bilberries are rich in phytonutrients called anthocyanins which possess antimicrobial and antioxidant properties.
 It is said that bilberries have benefits when it comes to treatment or prevention of age-related conditions such as hyperglycemia, especially the leaves.

 Its leaves are abundant in chromium, a mineral that can reduce blood glucose levels.
 The traditional use of the bilberry is for vision issues.

 Also, another beneficial tea is the powdered form of tea called Matcha.
 Usually, this tea is made from green tea.
 The great thing about this is that the tea contains only the good things from the green tea.

 Also, it contains soluble fiber which slows the metabolism of starches and suppresses the blood glucose accumulation.
 We can consume this tea straight, or another alternative is to make it as a latte.

 7. Coriander Tea

-The coriander tea can help us protect our liver and kidneys.
+Coriander tea can help us protect our liver and kidneys.
 This is beneficial since these 2 organs are under constant strain due to poor blood glucose control.

 The Importance of Managing Blood Glucose Levels

 It is vital to consult our doctor about the possible ways to manage our blood glucose.
-We should let them know if we are interested in including tea to our diet for potential benefits on our blood glucose levels.
+We should let them know if we are interested in including tea in our diet for potential benefits on our blood glucose levels.